Dianne Hull: Biography

 Hull is the daughter of model and actress Lorrie Hull and her first husband.
 Along with her mother, she has had an interest in cryonics and has attended the local cryonics group meetings and gatherings.
 Hull became a method acting teacher.
+Her mother Lorrie was cryopreserved by the Alcor Life Extension Foundation in January 2022.

 Career

 Hull studied acting in California with Lee Strasberg, where she was discovered by Elia Kazan, who cast her in his 1969 film The Arrangement.
 In this, her film debut, she played the role of "Ellen Anderson," daughter of the main character "Eddie Anderson" played by Kirk Douglas.

 In 1970 she starred as Cathy, the campus girlfriend of Don Johnson in The Magic Garden of Stanley Sweetheart.
 In 1975, she co-starred with Paul Le Mat in the Floyd Mutrux-directed Aloha, Bobby and Rose, a drama about a motor mechanic and a divorced single mother who accidentally cause the death of a store clerk during a fake robbery prank.
 Made on a budget of $600,000, Aloha, Bobby and Rose grossed $35 million in the United States during its theatrical run.

 In 1978, Hull appeared in The Fifth Floor, playing the part of a disco dancer who collapses on a dance floor, is misdiagnosed and sent to a psychiatric ward, where she attracts the attention of an unbalanced orderly played by Bo Hopkins.

 In 1980, she appeared in You Better Watch Out (also known as Christmas Evil), a low-budget, cult, horror film directed by Lewis Jackson, involving a twisted toymaker who dresses up as Santa Claus and goes on a murderous rampage.
 One of her last roles was in 1991, when she appeared in the made-for-television film Murder 101 that starred Pierce Brosnan.